Mono Stringer Stair Designs

 Our thick stair treads for floating stairs come in over 15 different wood species — including African Mahogany, Red Oak, IPE, and Brazilian Cherry — and they can be customized with a wide range of finishes.

 They are built by cutting, planing, and gluing pieces of hardwoods together.
 Modern Stair Treads are available in thickness from 1.5” – 4” and widths of 36”, 42”, 48”, 54”, 60”, and 72”, though they can also be customized to your project’s needs.
 Because of the quality of wood, our thick treads can withstand a lifetime of wear.Read More

 One powerful mono stringer?
 That’s all it takes.
 Industrial and elegant, the centerpiece of your floating stair system changes everything.

 Floating stairs are a captivating architectural innovation, and they are available in a wide array of designs.
-Whether you need a 90º degree or 180º degree turn, floating stairs adapt to your home’s needs.
+Whether you need a 90º degree or switchback turn, our mono stringer stairs adapt to your home’s needs.
 All stair designs boast a minimalist profile, perfect for open-concept homes.Read More

 Build Your Own FLIGHT

 Get More out of your Room with our Floating Stairs KitFloating stairs make a stunning use of space.
 The sleek, soaring lines of the open riser are a hallmark of modern stair design, and they’ll make your room feel open and light.
 Custom-designed and built completely up to code, these single stringer stairs will last for years to come.
 Better yet, Viewrail floating stairs are among the most competitively priced on the market.

 Each component of your Viewrail mono stringer staircase arrives at your jobsite labeled, packaged, and ready to be bolted together — like a floating stair kit.
 There’s no need to hire a welder on-site.
 The entire open riser system can be installed in a short amount of time, at a low cost, and with tons of customizable options.